top of page

 Northern Lights, Aurora Borealis, at Jökulsárlón

-What are the best months or the best time of year for independent travelers to see the Northern Lights in Iceland?
+What are the best months or the best time of year for independent travellers to see the Northern Lights in Iceland?

 Important information for those traveling on their own and in a rent a car